genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/02_basics.md

 ## Transactional Event Handlers (ACID)
-If you want your  `eventHandler` to comply with ACID, you can declare it to be  `transactional = true`.
-Any exception or nack returned will result in a complete rollback of all parts of the `onCommit` and `onValidate` (the transaction also covers read commands) blocks.
+If you want your  `eventHandler` to comply with [ACID](/getting-started/glossary/glossary/#acid), you can declare it to be  `transactional = true`.
+Any exception returned will result in a complete rollback of all parts of the `onCommit` and `onValidate` (the transaction also covers read commands) blocks.
+While an exception will trigger a rollback, the transaction will commit if a `nack` or `ack` is returned.

 ```kotlin
     eventHandler<Counterparty>(transactional = true) {